microtick/bounties/hermes/README.md

 ## Task

-Your task is to create a reliable, maintainable and documented IBC relayer setup for IBC token transfers using the Hermes relayer written in Go.
+Your task is to create a reliable, maintainable and documented IBC relayer setup for IBC token transfers using the Hermes relayer written in Rust.
 All **code changes** and
 **bug fixes** must be open-source and submitted as PRs to the Informal Systems code repository.
 All **task-specific documentation** must be submitted as a
 PR to this repository.